 The RTLB strategic leadership and management team reports to the board at least once a term against the expectations of the RTLB Funding Agreement.
+See Appendix E for a sample template.

 Reporting to cluster schools/kura

 Reporting to cluster schools maintains the transparency of service provision and keeps cluster schools/kura informed about how the RTLB staffing and funding resource is being used across the cluster to support students' learning and behaviour needs.